-The standard rental duration for most dumpster rental companies is seven days, although most are flexible in being able to meet the needs of your project.
+The standard rental duration for most dumpster rental companies is seven days, although most companies are flexible in being able to meet the needs of your project.

 |Dumpster Size||Average Cost|

 |* Actual rates in your location may vary greatly from these national averages.
-Averages are based on disposal of household junk and debris.|
+Averages are based on the disposal of household junk and debris.|

 The cost of renting a dumpster is highly variable and largely based on the cost of living in your area.

-Winter is a slower time of year for dumpster rentals, so good deals may be more prevalent during these months.
+Winter is a slower time of year for dumpster rentals, so good deals may be more prevalent during these months compared to summer months.

 There are several factors you can control in keeping your dumpster rental costs down, including:

-- Ensuring the load does not exceed the weight allowance
+- Ensuring the load does not exceed the weight allowance.

 - Sticking to the rental period.

 It depends on the size of the container, and this limit varies from one dumpster rental company to another.

 Overloading the dumpster or putting prohibited items in the container can cause delays and/or additional fees.

 Federal and State environmental regulations prohibit mixing hazardous materials in with other wastes.

 - Freon-containing appliances (e.g., refrigerators)